 I also strongly suggest you to get as much information about this lifestyle as possible.
 You can, of course, get a lot of information about it on my blog.
 But you should also have a look at stories of other digital nomads.
 I’ve collected a list with 31 of the most popular blogs out there and highly recommend you to have a look at them.

 Make sure you know what you are getting yourself into.
-Be honest to yourself and see if you can handle the downsides and if you are ready to overcome the obstacles you will face.
+Be honest with yourself and see if you can handle the downsides and if you are ready to overcome the obstacles you will face.

 3. Give This Lifestyle a Test Run

 Still on board?
 Awesome!
-Now before you sell all your belongings, tell your boss you’ve had enough and book a one-way ticket to Asia, you should test the digital nomad lifestyle for a bit.
+Before you sell all your belongings, tell your boss you’ve had enough and book a one-way ticket to Asia, you should test the digital nomad lifestyle for a bit.
 Do you have any chance to do your job remotely for a few weeks?
 If so, grab your laptop and try to work from somewhere else.
 Do you have enough self-discipline to stay productive?
 Do you feel comfortable?

 If you can’t do your current job online, you can also try to get some freelancing gigs you can do after work or on the weekends.
 Yes, you won’t have much leisure time.
 But if you really want to become a digital nomad you should be prepared to work long hours.